ARTLab-GT/hexed/README.md

 used with other similar codes.

 CartDG is:
+* An implementation of the discontinuous Galerkin scheme for CFD solvers.
 * Fast.
 * Simple (relatively).
-* Capable of helping NASCART-GT do CFD with a state-of-the-art numerical scheme.

 CartDG is not:
 * A stand-alone CFD code.